 Unlike the dwarf cars, the legends cars do have fenders.
-However, they also differ in their top speeds, with legends cars capable of reaching 120 mph.
+However, they also differ in their top speeds, with legends cars capable of reaching 120 mph (190 kph).
 This means that legends car racing can be a very exciting motorsport to watch, with the drivers dealing with the challenge of grip in some very top-heavy cars.

 A Large Following

-The governing body of the legends car racing series is known as INEX, which is the third largest short track sanctioning body with 3500 members.
+The governing body of legends car racing series is known as INEX, which is the third largest short track sanctioning body with 3,500 members.
 This illustrates the large cult fanbase that is behind the sport of legends car racing.
-The company called US Legends Cars International is the largest producer of race cars in the world, capable of producing 40 cars a month.
+The company called US Legends Cars International is one of the largest producers of race cars in the world, capable of producing 40 cars per month.

-Dwarf car racing is a type of car racing in which all of the racers drive 5/8 scale versions of old race cars, usually from the 1940s and 50s.
-It is a very cost-effective way for beginners to get into racing, and it can be very exciting to watch as well.
+Dwarf car racing is a type of car racing in which all of the racers drive 5/8 scale versions of old race cars, usually from the 1940s and ’50s.
+It’s a very cost-effective way for beginners to get into racing, and it can be very exciting to watch as well.
 A similar type of racing is known as Legends Car racing, with both being very unique motorsports in their own right.

 I created and have been writing on this site since 2019, collaborating with drivers, coaches, engineers and manufacturers to provide you with the most reliable information about motorsport.
 Find out more about me here.